cloudfoundry-attic/oss-docs/bosh/documentation/documentation.md

 1. Your terminal will display information about the release including the Release Manifest, Packages, Jobs, and tarball location.

-1. Open `bosh-sample-release/cloudfoundry.yml` in your favorite text editor and confirm that `name` is `cloudfoundry` and `version` matches the version that was displayed in your terminal (if this is your first release, this will be version 1).
+1. Open `bosh-sample-release/cloudfoundry.yml` in your favorite text editor and confirm that `name` is `cloudfoundry` and `version` matches the version that was displayed in your terminal (if this is your first release, this will be version 1.)

 ### Deploy the Release ###

-1. Upload the cloudfoundry release to your Environment
+1. Upload the cloudfoundry Release to your Environment.

 		bosh upload release dev_releases/cloudfoundry-1.tgz

 1. Your terminal will display information about the upload, and an upload progress bar will reach 100% after a few minutes.

-1. Open `releases/cloudfoundry.yml` and make sure that your networking and IP addresses match the environment that you were given.
+1. Open `releases/cloudfoundry.yml` and make sure that your network settings match the environment that you were given.

-1. Deploy the Release
+1. Deploy the Release.

 		bosh deploy